sympleaichat/simpleaichat/README.md

 ##  Features

- Works with Claude, ChatGPT, Gemini, Grok, DeepSeek Edit and delete messages freely in any conversation
+ Works with Claude, ChatGPT, Gemini, Grok, DeepSeek, Mistral Edit and delete messages freely in any conversation
  Everything is saved locally — no data sent to third-party servers
  API keys are never uploaded (saved on your device only)